Play undergoes innovation, celebrates 50th anniversary

 In addition to the midnight show, cast members will conduct a matinee performance in front of an audience comprised of about 500 local elementary and middle school students.

-Theatre senior Eric Piwowar, acting as the centipede in the production, said he looks forward to observing how the youth respond to the performance.“I’m excited to inspire and instill creativity upon such a young audience,” he said.
+Theatre senior Eric Piwowar, acting as the centipede in the production, said he looks forward to observing how the youth respond to the performance.

 The play’s anticipated demographic is expected to extend beyond young audiences and connect with folks of all ages.